onlogic/Jetson-GPIO-Examples/README.md

         time.sleep(10)
         print("Complete")
 ```
-An important note about gpiod, if quit forcefully it may cause the pin to hang in the last known state.
+An important note about gpiod, quitting forcefully will cause the pin to hang in the last known state.
 If you try to immediately run code against the same pin from the same terminal window after force quiting you will recieve an error "IOError: [Errno 16] Device or resource busy".
 With v2.0.2+ releasing the pin is as simple as opening up a new terminal window.
 Always design a way for your code to exit gracefully if using GPIO pins.

 ```python
 # First we are importing the necessary packages